wp-plugins/ajax-campaign-monitor-forms/readme.txt

 = What if users don't have Javascript enabled? =
 The widget falls back to a standard web page request, but will still keep users on your site, unlike the normal CampaignMonitor forms.

+= I've published the form, but it won't sign users up = I'm working on a fuller guide to debugging these problems, but the most common faults are:
+* PHP needs to be 5.2 or above
+* Make sure you've entered the Account ID and List ID, not the Client ID

 == Screenshots ==

 1. Configuration